Over 85% of men and 50% of women will experience some sort of hair loss during their lifetime.

 If you’ve been suffering from an itchy scalp and have started to notice that your hair is falling out, we’d recommend speaking to your GP first.

 When you visit your GP, they should be able to identify the underlying cause of your hair loss.
-In most cases, it might be related to one of the conditions that we mentioned above.
-If this is the case, your GP will be able to help you treat the underlying condition, which should reverse any of the hair loss you’ve experienced.
+There are many potential reasons why your hair is falling out.
+Your GP will be able to help you treat the underlying condition, which should reverse any of the hair loss you’ve experienced.

 If it was not one of the conditions above that caused your hair loss, you may want to start looking for some hair loss treatments.
 Some of the most popular ones include Finasteride, Dutasteride, and Minoxidil.